- Find Services

 - About Us

 UCP of NYC strives to enhance the lives of our residents through parties, holiday celebrations, open houses, social outings and a variety of community activities.
 Every resident is given the opportunity to plan his or her vacation of choice, and may also join planned excursions out of the city.
-We welcome and encourage the involvement of families in all activities, as we firmly believe it furthers our goal of helping UCP of NYC resident’s lead full and meaningful lives.
+We welcome and encourage the involvement of families in all activities, as we firmly believe it furthers our goal of helping those we support to lead full and meaningful lives.

 UCP of NYC residential service options include: